rxisuuu/rxisuuu/README.md

 - 👋 Hi, I’m @LuckyRiceYT
 - 👀 I’m interested in coding and animation
-- 🌱 I’m currently learning C# and Lua!
+- 🌱 I’m currently learning Haxe, Lua, and GDScript.
-- 📫 How to reach me - LuckyRiceYT#7127
+- 📫 How to reach me - riceww#0472

 <!---
 LuckyRiceYT/LuckyRiceYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.